laminlabs/nf-lamin/README.md

 [Nextflow](https://www.nextflow.io/) is a widely used workflow manager designed for scalable and reproducible data analysis in bioinformatics.

-LaminDB integrates with Nextflow runs through:
+LaminDB integrates with Nextflow through:

 1. With the `nf-lamin` Nextflow plugin
 2. Using a post-run Python script